Crossing private land

 - Avoid asking on the day of your trip.
 Instead, be considerate and ask in advance.
 This takes the pressure off both you and the landholder.

 - Don’t have a firearm with you if you approach the landholder.
-It can be intimidating.
-Keep it locked in your vehicle or at home.

 - Explain why and where you want to go, and ask if that’s OK.